Pistachio, Citrus & Garlic Roasted Leg of Lamb + Charred Cabbage + Mint & Parsley Chimichurri

 We have all had a nostalgic meal that felt special.
 For me it was lamb.
 It was my go-to order at a Chicago Iranian restaurant that was our special meal spot — the meat, either a hefty shank or nice chunk of leg, cooked slowly in a heavy dose of garlic and served over a bed of dill rice with charred vegetables and lemon wedges.

-It’s likely why the leg of a sheep — lamb, hogget, mutton — has become a go-to show piece as long as I can remember: Easter, Eid, Christmas and New Years and birthdays here and there.
+It’s likely why the leg of lamb has become a go-to show piece as long as I can remember: Easter, Eid, Christmas and New Years and birthdays here and there.

 A well-raised lamb doesn’t require much for its leg to shine on the dinner table.
 Butchered right, brought to the right temperature and salted generously, the oven will do the rest.
 Top it with a bright sauce for freshness and you look like a big day meal veteran.